appanina/BM_AWS_RDSPostgreSQL_DLV/README.md

-# BM_AWS_RDSPostgreSQL_DLV
+# Evaluating Performance of Dedicated Log Volume (DLV) by Amazon RDS for PostgreSQL
-This is a repository of scripts used to demonstrate the performance of Dedicated Log Volume (DLV) by Amazon Relational Database Service (RDS) for PostgreSQL.
+This repository contains a script designed to showcase the performance impact of using Dedicated Log Volume (DLV) with Amazon RDS for PostgreSQL.